Merzasphor/MWSE/docs/source/lua/type/tes3actor/cloneCount.rst

 cloneCount
 ====================================================================================================

 `number`_.
+Read-only.
 The number of clones that exist of this actor.

 .. _`number`: ../../../lua/type/number.html